Data center: Network infrastructure

-Communications in data centers today are most often based on networks running the IP protocol suite.
+Communications in data centers today are most often based on networks running the Internet protocol suite.
 Data centers contain a set of routers and switches that transport traffic between the servers and to the outside world which are connected according to the data center network architecture.
-Redundancy of the Internet connection is often provided by using two or more upstream service providers (see Multihoming).
+Redundancy of the internet connection is often provided by using two or more upstream service providers (see Multihoming).

-Some of the servers at the data center are used for running the basic Internet and intranet services needed by internal users in the organization, e.g., e-mail servers, proxy servers, and DNS servers.
+Some of the servers at the data center are used for running the basic internet and intranet services needed by internal users in the organization, e.g., e-mail servers, proxy servers, and DNS servers.

 Network security elements are also usually deployed: firewalls, VPN gateways, intrusion detection systems, and so on.
 Also common are monitoring systems for the network and some of the applications.
-Additional off site monitoring systems are also typical, in case of a failure of communications inside the data center.
+Additional off-site monitoring systems are also typical, in case of a failure of communications inside the data center.

 Software/data backup

 Non-mutually exclusive options for data backup are: